tatumio/doc/docs/rpc/evm-blockchains/optimism-rpc-documentation/network-state/eth_getcode.md

 ### Overview

-The `eth_getCode` method is part of the Optimism JSON-RPC API, which allows users to interact with the Optimism blockchain.
+The `eth_getCode` method allows users to interact with the blockchain.
 This method is specifically used to retrieve the contract code (bytecode) of an account at a specific block number.
 It is helpful when developers need to examine the bytecode of a deployed contract or validate that the contract code on the blockchain matches the intended code.

 Use cases for this method could include: